ratsepmikk/CGI_suve_praktika_2023_home/README.md

 ##Development tasks

 * Using backend api endpoint /getBooks, implement table of books view || DONE
 * Using backend api endpoint /getCheckouts, also implement the checkouts view.
-Suppport paging and sorting for both views || - implement paging + sorting
+Suppport paging and sorting for both views || - implement sorting
 * Implement individual book and checkout view, support basic CRUD operations, implement checking out and returning books || DONE
 * Implement searching for books using freetext criteria || - implement
 * Implement filtering for books by status || - implement